bleonard/dashing_on_appletv/README.md

 ## Dashing on Apple TV

-This is a sample project that shows how to hook up [Dashing](TODO) to show as the as screen saver of an Apple TV.
+This is a sample project that shows how to hook up [Dashing](http://dashing.io/) to show as the as screen saver of an Apple TV.

+This was a good idea for us to do because we already had conference rooms and common areas with Apple TVs for use in AirPlay.
+This gives something helpful to look at automatically when not in use.

 ### Mac